BluSnake57/Imbedded-Pixel-Tracker/README.md

 ### CLI

 The basic commands are
--Help: this will list all commands and uses
+- Help: this will list all commands and uses
--Create \[tracker-name\]: will create a tracking link -Status \[tracker-name\]: will show the status of a tracker -Delete \[tracker-name\]: will delete a tracker
+- Create \[tracker-name\]: will create a tracking link
+- Status \[tracker-name\]: will show the status of a tracker
+- Delete \[tracker-name\]: will delete a tracker

 ### Network Requests

 The paths are
--/initalize_tracker
--/get_status
--/kill_tracker
+- /initalize_tracker
+- /get_status
+- /kill_tracker

 I recommend using curl to send these, I'm not going to be giving that much info on how to do this because it's kinda tedious...pretty much the whole reason I bothered to throw together a CLI